15 Best LinkedIn CRM Tools for 2026

 It also works well alongside Expandi.
 A common setup is using Expandi to run LinkedIn outreach and engagement, then pushing qualified responses or enriched leads into your CRM where deals, forecasting, and follow-ups live.

-For example, reps can source and track prospects in LinkedIn Sales Navigator, engage them via Expandi sequences, and automatically sync replies or matched contacts into the CRM.
+For example, reps can source and track prospects in LinkedIn Sales Navigator, engage them via Expandi sequences, and push replies or matched contacts into the CRM through Expandi’s CRM integration.
 So, LinkedIn activity turns into pipeline without manual exporting or copy-pasting.

 Who it’s for